Customizations

 Customization rules comprise of a list of directives (instructions) to the features in 42Crunch Platform, such as API Security Audit and API Conformance Scan, on how they should behave: what to test or not, what is expected behavior in your particular circumstances, or how to consider the results.

 We recommend putting customization rules in a dedicated category, so that it is easy to find the customization tags.
 We also recommend that you do not allow users to create tags in this category, so that organization administrators stay in control of these.
+You can also restrict that category so that users can only apply a single tag from it to any one API.
+This makes it easy to avoid adding two conflicting customization rules to an API.

 The screenshot shows four customizatios rules, three for audit and one for scan.
 On the right, details of one of the rules are shown.